-Glory ..., Now & ever ..., the foregoing is repeated.
+Glory ..., Both now ..., the foregoing is repeated.

 Polyeleos, and this magnification: We magnify Thee, O Christ, Bestower of life, Who for our sake hast now been born in the flesh of the most pure Virgin Mary who knew not wedlock.